SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

         }

     }

+In this next example, you shall use a page that requires Javascript to work properly, such as Google Suggest.
+You will also be using the `Firefox Driver`_.
+Make sure that :ref:`Firefox is installed on your machine and is in the normal location for your OS <FirefoxDefaultLocations>`.

 When you run this program, you'll see the list of suggestions being printed to the console.
 That's all there is to using WebDriver!